 When your copy is reinstalled, it automatically uses the settings database if it's found.
 If not, it creates a new one.

 If you want to reinstall the program on another machine, you can copy the settings database or use the Import feature (under File in the Manager).
-Importing is helpful if you installed a new version of Total Visual Agent and want to retrieve values from your earlier version:
+Importing is helpful if you installed a new version of Total Visual Agent and want to retrieve values from your earlier version or from another machine:

-Never rename the settings database from one version to another and presume it will work.
+Never rename the settings database from one version to another, It will not work.
 The database changes between versions.
 Use Import instead.

 If your organization or email provider offers an SMTP service that allows relay, configure Total Visual Agent to use that.
 Many internet service providers, including Gmail, allow access to SMTP servers.

 The following topics on the Total Access Emailer FAQ page may help you find an SMTP server that is available to you: